A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 \subsubsection{Error Amplification Under Approximate Value Functions}

-Two questions remain important: how does approximation error propagate to policy quality, and how does computational complexity scale with problem size? \citet{singh1994} bound the policy degradation from value function errors (an independent derivation appears in \citealt{bertsekastsitsiklis1996}, Proposition~6.1).
-If $\hat{V}$ approximates $V^*$ with error $\|\hat{V} - V^*\|_\infty \leq \epsilon$, and $\hat{\pi}$ is the greedy policy with respect to $\hat{V}$, then:
+Two questions remain important: how does approximation error propagate to policy quality, and how does computational complexity scale with problem size? \citet{singh1994} bound the policy degradation from value-function error (an independent derivation is \citealt{bertsekastsitsiklis1996}, Proposition~6.1).